COVID-19 pandemic in the Philippines: January to February 2020

-The Philippines reported its first suspected case of COVID-19 in January 2020.
-It involved a 5-year-old boy in Cebu, who arrived in the country on January 12 with his mother.
-At that time, the Philippines had no capability to conduct COVID-19 tests.
-The boy tested positive for "non-specific pancoronavirus assay" in the RITM.
-Samples from the boy were also sent to the Victorian Infectious Disease Reference Laboratory in Melbourne, Australia to determine the specific coronavirus strain.
-The boy tested negative for COVID-19 but several suspected cases were already reported in various parts of the country.
+The Philippines reported its first suspected COVID-19 case in January 2020; it involved a 5-year-old boy in Cebu who arrived in the country on January 12 with his mother.
+At that time, the Philippines could not conduct COVID-19 tests.
+The boy tested positive for "non-specific pancoronavirus assay" at the Research Institute for Tropical Medicine (RITM).
+Samples from the boy were also sent to the Victorian Infectious Disease Reference Laboratory in Melbourne, Australia, to determine the specific coronavirus strain.
+The boy's COVID-19 test came back negative, but by that time, several suspected cases had been reported in various parts of the country.

-The RITM developed capability to conduct confirmatory tests for COVID-19 in response to the emergence of suspected COVID-19 cases.
-It started conducting confirmatory tests on January 30.
+The RITM developed the capability to confirm COVID-19 cases in response to the emergence of suspected cases and began conducting confirmatory tests on January 30, 2020.

 The first case of COVID-19 in the Philippines was confirmed on the same day.
 The diagnosed patient was a 38-year-old Chinese woman from Wuhan, who had arrived in Manila from Hong Kong on January 21.
-She was admitted to the San Lazaro Hospital in Manila on January 25 after she sought a consultation due to a mild cough.
-At the time of the confirmation announcement, the Chinese woman was already asymptomatic.
+She was admitted to the San Lazaro Hospital in Manila on January 25 after seeking a consultation due to a mild cough.
+At the time of the confirmation announcement, the woman was already asymptomatic.

 The second case was confirmed on February 2, a 44-year-old Chinese male who was the companion of the first case.
-His death on February 1 was the first recorded outside China.
 He was coinfected with influenza and Streptococcus pneumoniae.
+His death on February 1 was the first due to COVID-19 recorded outside China.

-On February 5, the DOH confirmed a third case in a 60-year-old Chinese woman who flew into Cebu City from Hong Kong on January 20 before she traveled to Bohol where she consulted a doctor at a private hospital on January 22, due to fever and rhinitis.
-Samples taken from the patient on January 24 returned a negative result, but the DOH was notified on February 3 that samples taken from the patient on January 23 tested positive for the virus.
-The patient upon recovery on January 31 was allowed to go home to China.
+On February 5, the Philippines Department of Health (DOH) confirmed a third case in a 60-year-old Chinese woman who flew into Cebu City from Hong Kong on January 20.
+She then traveled to Bohol, where she consulted a doctor at a private hospital on January 22 due to fever and rhinitis.
+Samples taken from the patient on January 24 returned negative, but the DOH was notified on February 3 that samples taken on January 23 tested positive for the virus.
+The patient recovered on January 31 and was allowed to return to China.